 - A shoulder harness with a between-the-legs safety belt secures each rider over the head and across the chest.

 - Due to the nature of the restraint, this ride may not accommodate guests of a larger size.

 - Guests must have sufficient lower extremities to ensure the ride restraint system adequately restrains them, and a minimum of two functioning extremities with one functioning arm.

 - Two functioning arms are sufficient instead of one functioning arm and one functioning leg if the guest is able to form a saddle posture with leg remnants sufficient to brace self upright in the seat.

 - Guests with a cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not permitted to ride.

 - Guests with any type of arm prosthesis should not ride unless they can ensure the device is properly secured and will remain in place during the ride.
 Leg and/or foot prosthetics are not permitted on this ride.
 Guests with any leg prosthesis must consult with Guest Services prior to waiting in line or riding.

 - Alternate access is available at the ride exit to the left.
-Riders will have to take several steps, on their own or with the assistance of a companion, and be capable of elevating themselves up into the seat.
+Riders will have to take several steps, on their own or with the assistance of a companion, and be capable of elevating themselves up into a suspended seat.

 - Please do not use the ride restraints for support while entering and exiting, as they will shift.